qcade/ruby-driver-dse/README.md

 ```

 ### LineString
-A *LineString* is a set of lines, characterized by a sequence of *Point*'s.
-As *Point*'s live in the 2D xy-plane,
+A *LineString* is a set of lines, characterized by a sequence of *Point*s.
+As *Point*s live in the 2D xy-plane,
-so do *LineString*'s.
+so do *LineString*s.
 Each line shares a point with another line, thus forming a string of lines.
 A real-world
 example of this is a path on a map.
 Columns in DSE have the custom type `org.apache.cassandra.db.marshal.LineStringType`.

 ```ruby